movementkitchen/website/src/pages/about/index.md

 ### Ivana's Qualifications

-* MSc in Biomechanics / Sport and Exercise Science, University of Roehampton, London, UK, September 2019 - ongoing
+* MSc in Biomechanics / Sport and Exercise Science from the University of Roehampton, London, UK, October 2019 - October 2021 - with distinction
 * CPT-RES Certified Personal Trainer, Restorative Exercise Specialist, Certification with Nutritious Movement Center Northwest, Sequim, WA, USA under Katy Bowman, training completed 2015-2017
 * Yoga as Therapy TTC from The Yoga Institute Santacruz Mumbai, India, July - Nov 2012 - 900 Hours Residential Course
 * Yoga TTC from The Yoga Federation of Serbia, Apr - Dec 2011 - 200 Hours
-* Master of Laws (LLM) from Vrije Universiteit Amsterdam, The Netherlands 2008-2009
+* LLM in International Business Law from Vrije Universiteit Amsterdam, The Netherlands 2008-2009
-* Bachelor of Laws (LLB) from the University of Belgrade, Serbia, 2000-2005
+* LLB (Hons) in International Law from the University of Belgrade, Serbia, 2000-2005

 Other Training: